manikantaPitla/we-connect/README.md

 This is a chatting application. currently in development.

-### Technologies Used:
+### Packages Used:

-React.js, Styled-components, firebase, reduxjs-toolkit
+Styled-components, firebase, reduxjs-toolkit, reactjs-popup, react-toastify, ldrs, iconsax-react